 For the last two years, we have explored how to create hands-on models to help people learn math and science.
-Our book, 3D Printed Science Projects, was published by Apress in 2016, and a second volume will be published later this year.
-Each chapter explained a scientific or mathematical principle, and then developed 3D printable models, many of which can be changed to demonstrate different cases.
+Our book 3D Printed Science Projects was published by Apress in 2016, with a second volume in late spring 2017.
+Each chapter explains a scientific or mathematical principle, and then develops 3D printable models, many of which can be changed to demonstrate different cases.
 We found that creating these models was difficult and required both deep knowledge of the science and of the best ways to create a 3D printable model.

 We talk to many self-taught hackers who are excellent intuitive engineers, but for whatever reason never took calculus.
 Calculus is a gateway to a deep understanding of physics and more advanced mathematics.
 There are online classes which can be taken, in some cases for free, but they are traditional algebra-heavy classes as far as we have seen.
 What is out there for learning advanced math and physics using 3D printing and open source electronics?

 There are databases of 3D printable objects but these are not curated and the quality can be uneven.
 The science or math in free database models can be just plain wrong.
 Most commonly 3D printable math models are esoteric “math zoos” that look awesome but give no insight into how the model fits into a bigger picture.
 The lack of curated, rationally-organized 3D printable math and science models, and the difficulty of creating them, has held back use of 3D printing as an educational tool, even where it might be very effectively applied.
 Electronics projects are even more scattershot in this way.